teresafinn/teresafinn.github.io/_posts/writings/2015-07-21-name-of-the-wind-review.md

 share: true
 ---

-### Thank you for your patience!
-I'm in the process of migrating my blog posts from a former location - full post to come soon!

 <img style="float: center; border: 5px solid black; height: 200" src="/images/name-of-the-wind.jpg">

 [**The Name of the Wind**](http://www.amazon.com/Name-Wind-Kingkiller-Chronicle/dp/0756404746/ref=sr_1_1?s=books&ie=UTF8&qid=1437298364&sr=1-1&keywords=name+of+the+wind&pebp=1437298365619&perid=10FJZ4KEYJAPT3MYGPQR), Patrick Rothfuss